Spring 2022 Update

 For 2022, we have made a commitment to introduce Indigenous youth to the hotel/hospitality and adventure tourism industry through a fully sponsored 6-day training camp held next June.
 We imagine a day in the near future when our guide team will include Dene youth from the Sahtu and Dehcho regions of the Northwest Territories.

 Through all of the turmoil and disappointment of missing two canoeing seasons in 2020 and 2021, we want to thank our amazing tripping clients who collectively displayed grace, understanding and an incredible generosity of spirit during the travel disruptions and cancellations caused by the pandemic.
 One thing became crystal clear during client discussions – the quality and integrity of our wilderness canoe trips is well worth waiting for.
-So, we look ahead to 2022 with great pride and optimism and we invite you to consider joining us to Hug a Northern River in 2022!
+So, we look ahead to 2022 and 2023 with great pride and optimism and we invite you to consider joining us to Hug a Northern River!

 Stay well, Lin Ward & Al Pace